Seal of Biliteracy: Purpose

 - Successfully complete courses required for English Language Arts or Hawaiian Language Arts for a high school graduation diploma with a minimum 3.0 GPA upon graduation..

-- Attain the requisite score for ONE of the following language requirements:
+- Attain the requisite score for ONE or more of the following language requirements:

 - A score of “3” or above on the Advanced Placement (AP) exam* for a language.
 (AP exams are available in Chinese (Mandarin), English, French, German, Italian, Japanese, Latin, and Spanish.)